 So, again, we’re more concerned about whether the thought is workable than whether it’s true or false.
-Sometimes, being fused with thoughts is okay; for example, when you’re totally engrossed in your creative work, a movie that you’re watching, a game you’re playing with friends.
-But often, we find that the thoughts we fuse with are not workable — they’re getting in the way of living and negatively impact your choices.
+Sometimes, being fused with thoughts is okay.
+For example, when you’re totally engrossed in your creative work, a movie that you’re watching, a game you’re playing with friends.
+But often, we find that the thoughts we fuse with are not workable — they’re getting in the way of living and negatively impact our choices.

 But if we can’t just get rid of them like we’d want, then what?

 This is where defusion comes in.
 Defusion strategies aim to change how you relate with your thoughts, rather than trying (and usually failing) to directly change the thoughts themselves.
-The result is often that the thoughts don’t hold as much power over you or the choices you make — as though their grip on you loosens and you have room to breathe and take action based on your values instead of what the thoughts are telling you.
+As a result, the thoughts don’t hold as much power over you or the choices you make.
+Their grip on you loosens and you have room to breathe.
+You are able to take action based on your values instead of what the thoughts are telling you.
 Below are just a few simple defusion techniques.
-If you like these, I suggest checking out this list and also reading The Happiness Trap by Russ Harris, a great and easy-to-read primer on ACT and how to apply it to your life.
+If you like these, I suggest checking out this list.
+The Happiness Trap by Russ Harris is a great and easy-to-read primer on ACT and how to apply it to your life.